Emmotes/ic_modron_library/docs/Rosie.md

 |   | ![Melee Icon](images/melee.png) |   | Strong | [https://ic.byteglow.com/modron/GYA9TYFSfcUnlfvbWr811](https://ic.byteglow.com/modron/GYA9TYFSfcUnlfvbWr811) | 1.47e41% |
 | ![Magic Icon](images/magic.png) | ![Melee Icon](images/melee.png) | ![Ranged Icon](images/ranged.png) | Modest | [https://ic.byteglow.com/modron/uaxwwiADbr1-LgADkbgay](https://ic.byteglow.com/modron/uaxwwiADbr1-LgADkbgay) | 2.32e40% |

-The Magic core damage is the highest - but not by a great deal.
-So if health is a problem - use the Strong core.
-Though the Modest core could be an alternative to the Strong core with more favourable pipes since they are close enough.
+The Magic (Non-Magic Variant) core is far enough ahead of the other cores that it's the best one to use for Rosie.
+That said - you could potentially use the Strong or Modest core if the pipes you have favours one of them.
+Though it is worth noting that the Magic core doesn't have any health nodes - which could influence your choice.

 [Back to Top](#top)